ruuda/blog/posts/the-numeric-type-alignment-chart.md

 That’s what ‘integer’ means in configuration formats, and deviating from that common meaning would defeat the point of making a distinction between ints and floats.

+And so the wishlist items are incompatible.
+One of them has to go.
+The design space then,
+is to pick which one goes.

+**We could give up on the separate integer type**.
+There would be a single numeric type: `Number`.
+This is what TypeScript does.

+**We could give up on allowing all values to be compared.**
+We don’t _need_ to assign a truth value to `1 == 1.0`,
+we can say that it’s an error to even attempt the comparison!
+This is what statically typed languages such as Rust and Haskell do.

+**We could give up on referential transparency.**
+Value equality would be defined in a way that is incompatible with the type system.
+This makes it hard to reason about generic statements, but it’s rarely a problem in practice.
+We could make 1 and 1.0 equal, yet make it a type error to use 1.0 as int.
+This is what Cue and Python/Mypy do.

+**We could give up on numeric equality.**
+In any sane language, it’s hardly surprising that `1 != "1"`.
+Couldn’t it be acceptable then, that `1 != 1.0`?
+This is what I plan to do for RCL.

 ## The Chart